RED-CAPPED MANGABEY

 Behavior and Lifestyle

-These primates appear to take seriously the adage that breakfast is the most important meal of the day; they begin foraging early in the morning, often before sunrise, and fill their generous cheek pouches to capacity.
-They use their teeth and hands to tear bark from trees to locate bugs and spiders who might be hiding beneath.
+For the red-capped mangabey, breakfast truly is the most important meal of the day!
+They begin foraging early in the morning, often before sunrise, and stuff their cheek pouches to capacity for later consumption.
+They use their hands and strong teeth to rip tree bark in order to locate insects and spiders hidden beneath this initial tree layer.

 Fun Facts